mttk/mttk.github.io/_pages/about.md

 News
 ======

+**July 2024.**
+- I'm area chairing COLING and ARR June Interpretability and Explainability/Analysis of Models for NLP tracks

 **June 2024.**
 - New preprint: [REVS: Unlearning Sensitive Information in Language Models via Rank Editing in the Vocabulary Space](https://technion-cs-nlp.github.io/REVS/)